peternguyen74/dungndt02/README.md

-Currently pursuing engineering in Computer Science at Hanoi University of Science and Technology.
+Currently pursuing degree of engineering in Computer Science at Hanoi University of Science and Technology.